 Chief Information Bureau”

 Wade was still on this detail on September 21, 1944, when American planes appeared in the sky.
-The planes bombed the runways airfield and sunk ships in Manila Bay.
+The planes bombed the runways at the airfield and sunk ships in Manila Bay.
 It was after this attack, that the Japanese made the decision to send the prisoners to other parts of the Japanese Empire.
 The next day, the POWs were sent to Bilibid Prison.